splunk/observability-workshop/content/en/workshop-setup/4-org-configuration.md

 ## Log Observer Connect

-The workshops require a Log Observer Connect configuration to be completed.
-This is required to be able to send logs from the workshop instances to Splunk Cloud/Enterprise.
+The workshops require a Log Observer Connect configuration to be setup.
+This is required to be able to send logs from the workshop instances to Splunk Cloud/Enterprise. **SWiPE** provides a simple form to configure this and is available [**here**](https://swipe.splunk.show/log_observer_connect).

 ![Log Observer Connect](../images/log-observer-connect.png)